You know what they say…the best laid plans of mice and men…

 But circumstances forced our hand.
 Our old car had its registration paid up till March, which I was loath to give up, but the deposits of $100 or so was a lot less than what it would have cost to get it up to warrantable standard – and we didn’t want to go through the expense and hassle of getting the damn thing fixed, especially since we were planning for a possible replacement so soon.
 This really was the tipping point – know when to cut your losses.
 Urgency arrived in the form of a cop who pulled T over on his way to work one morning for not having any rear lights, and warned him that the next time he wouldn’t get away with it.

-We’d had a few cars on our watchlist, but in the end we only ended up seeing and test driving one.
+We’d had a few cars on our watchlist and also read the Honda Vezel review, but in the end we only ended up seeing and test driving one.
 Result?
 We basically have the same car – a Familia – but in a five door wagon not a three door hatch, and nearly a decade younger.
 Guys, we’re talking 1998 – at only 12 years old it is by far the newest car we’ve ever owned!
 It’s also the most solid – that’s something you can definitely feel about it.

 You know what else this means (especially in a wagon)?
 Yay road trips!
 (This solves the question of whether we’ll drive or rent a campervan when we do the South Island).
 And I’ll be able to help ease the driving load.
 (Ironically, I’d finally come around to the idea of getting a manual – better odds of gearbox not crapping out, and finally learning to drive manual in a decent car – but it wasn’t to be.)